Current Water Quality Results

 Estimated Completion: 2022

 This project will rehabilitate two water reservoirs, which hold 20 million gallons each, and the pumping stations that get the water from the reservoir to the Flint water system.
 The Dort Reservoir is completed and its pumping station is set for completion by the end of 2021 or early 2022.
 The Cedar Reservoir and Pumping Station renovations will follow.
 These underground storage tanks give the City of Flint additional emergency water reserves and allow the city to buy water when it is cheapest and store it for use in peak (more expensive) water usage times.
+Funding for this project has been pulled out of WIIN funding and alternate funding is being asked for.

 Northwest Transmission Line & Water Main Replacements